 - Northeast B.C.
 Old Forest VRI 2023*

-- Moose Core Effective Suitable Habitat**
+- Moose Core Effective Habitat*

 This initial selection of publicly available information is a starting place for the consideration of cumulative effects.
-This information does not preclude the integration of other important sources of information in decision-making that may become available through consultation, project planning and other mechanisms.
+This information does not preclude the integration of other important sources of information in decision-making that may become available through consultation, shared decision-making, project planning and other mechanisms.
 New data and information from Treaty 8 First Nations will inform decisions that may impact Treaty 8 First Nations’ way of life.

 Rationale for the selection of grizzly bear